FTC7393/state-machine-framework/README.md

 # Usage
 Using the state machine framework in the your project is extremely simple!
 - Add the latest jar file (found in _build/_ folder) to the  _FTCRobotController/libs/_ folder.
-- Add the file to the gradle build dependencies (inside  _FTCRobotController/build.gradle_ in the 'dependencies' section):
+- Add the file to the gradle build dependencies (inside  _build.gradle_ in the 'dependencies' section):
 ```
 compile files('libs/state-machine-framework-<latest version>')
 ```
 - Rebuild the gradle project.
+- If you plan on using vision in the project, please follow the instructions located in README_VISION.md, as additional changes need to be made in order to facilitate robot vision.

 # Contact
 Email team members of the project with any questions or comments!
 Please email [nikita.wootten@gmail.com](nikita.wootten@gmail.com) or submit issues to the issue tracker.
 You can also reach out to us on twitter at [@electronVoltFTC](https://twitter.com/electronVoltFTC).